lewdry/ldblog/index.md

 All these years later, I’m still going on about it.

-Feel free to reach out to me using the social links below.
+Feel free to reach out to me using the links below.

 Thanks for stopping by!